 The music within the game is something I’ll never forget.
 As soon as I started playing this version once again, I heard music that I occasionally hum but had forgotten where I’d heard it before, it was from when I played this game three years ago.
 It’s just very memorable and light-hearted to keep you entertained as you try to uncover the secrets behind the seven friends and the elusive Aya.
 The voice acting is all perfectly cast in my opinion.
 I know I don’t understand Japanese so they could be saying anything, but it’s the emotion I listen for in their voice as I read along in English and this cast delivered it very well.

 Root Letter: Last Answer is clearly the definitive edition of this mysterious and captivating story about a murder and a missing girl.
 I love how the game has eight chapters which are identical and then, based on how you talked to Aya in the past, the final two chapters are very diverse and offer completely different endings to the game.
 This is further enhanced with the new epilogues that offer more story after the credits roll on a particular ending.
-Although light on the ‘interaction’ side, the narrative itself keeps you hooked and entertained throughout, with an Ace Attorney-like segment which breaks up the reading every now and again.
+Although light on the ‘interaction’ side, the narrative itself keeps you hooked and entertained throughout, with an Ace Attorney-like segment that breaks up the reading every now and again.

 Whether you’ve played Root Letter previously, or this is your first time, Root Letter: Last Answer will make you laugh, cry, confused, and happy.
 Just who was Aya and who was your penpal?
 I guess you have to just follow the clues and return to the Root of the Letter…